sciencehistory/terraform_scihist_digicoll/README.md

 We recommend you keep these high-privilege AWS credentails in your credentials file in a profile called admin.

+Beware, if you have the ENV varaibles set, they will always take precedence and be used!

 ## We use workspace for production/staging tiers

 We use the terraform _workspaces_ feature to join/separate staging and production.
 When we asked around, our library peers using terraform seemed to use this technique.
 While terraform docs/community are split on whether it's appropriate, couldn't find a better way to do it for our needs.